The Lord Speaks to Samuel

 “I didn’t call you, Samuel, go back and lie down,” answered Eli.
 Samuel went back and lay down again.

-A little while later he heard the voice again.
+A little while later, he heard the voice again.
 “Samuel!” the voice said.

 Samuel got up and ran to Eli again.
 “Here I am, Eli, you called me.”
 Again, Eli sent him back.

 Samuel heard the voice one more time.
 “What was going on here?”
 Samuel thought to himself.
-Once again he ran to Eli’s bedside.
+Once again, he ran to Eli’s bedside.

-This time Eli began to understand that something special was happening.
-This was not just any voice.
-This must be the voice of the Lord.
+This time, Eli began to understand that something special was happening.
+This was not just any voice; this must be the voice of the Lord.

 “Samuel,” Eli said, “goes back and lay down.
 When you hear the voice again, say: ‘Speak, for your servant is listening.’”

 Samuel went back and lay down.
-Again the voice called his name, “Samuel, Samuel!”
+Again, the voice called his name, “Samuel, Samuel!”

-This time Samuel answered, “Speak, for your servant is listening.”
+This time, Samuel answered, “Speak, for your servant is listening.”

-Samuel lay back down until morning when it was time to open the tabernacle.
+Samuel lay back down until morning, when it was time to open the tabernacle.
 Samuel did not want to tell Eli what the Lord had said.
 He knew that Eli would feel bad.
 But Eli told Samuel to tell him everything the Lord said.
 He told him not to leave one thing out.

 After that first night, the Lord came and spoke to Samuel often.
 Samuel always listened carefully when the Lord spoke to him.
 As Samuel grew up, he learned more and more about what the Lord wanted him to do.
 Samuel told many people how to love and obey God.
-The people of Israel always listened to Samuel because his words were wise and they were from the Lord.
+The people of Israel always listened to Samuel because his words were wise, and they were from the Lord.

 top